-Not all Real Estate Agents are the same.
-In fact, approximately 80% of the 3000+ Realtors in the area sold less than 1 home a month last year.
+Not all Real Estate Agents are the same - There are experts and there are others.
+In fact, approximately 80% of Realtors sell less than 1 home a month.

 Picking an agent can cost or save you thousands of dollars.
 Here are 12 specific questions to ask to ensure that you get the best representation.
 Some agents prefer you don’t ask these questions, since the knowledge you’ll gain will automatically disqualify them.
 In real estate, as in life, not all things are created equal.

 1. What makes you different?
 Why should I list my home with you?

 What unique marketing plans and programs does this agent have in place to make sure that your home stands out favourably?
 What marketing campaigns, systems, videos, and experience does this agent offer?
 Any realtor can put a sign on the lawn, an ad in the paper and hold an open house.
 What are the extra systems and programs and thier expected outcome?